SchlossLab/Sze_Obesity_mBio_2016/submission/Response_to_reviewers.md

 **P.6 (line 88): What is the overlap of studies with the Walters and Finucane analyses (could move or copy this from the discussion)?**

-> We have added text at LXX to indicate which of our studies overlapped with those from the Walters and Finucane.
+> We have added text at L89 to L91 to indicate which of our studies overlapped with those from the Walters and Finucane.

 **P.6 (line 88): What is the range of sample size per study (in Table 1, but would be helpful to give this overview statistic in the text)?**